Air Flow Issues with Exhaust and Intake Ports

 my automatic dust pan will not start my central vacuum.
 What is the problem?

-Check the wire connection behind the dust pan, make sure the wires are connected.
-If that looks good, touch the wires together.
-If the vacuum turns on, the dust pan is bad and needs to be replaced.
-If the vacuum does not turn on, the wires in the wall are bad and you'll need to locate the problem in the wall or call a dealer for assistance.
+First, check the wire connection behind the dust pan to ensure the wires are connected.
+If that looks good, touch the two wires together.
+If the vacuum turns on, the dust pan has failed and needs to be replaced.
+If the vacuum does not turn on, the low voltage wire in the wall have been compromised and you'll need to locate the problem within the wall or contact a Local Service Center for assistance.

 One of the inlets makes a vibrating hum for a few seconds when hose is unplugged at any of the other inlets.
 Is there a problem of leakage?